You are not logged in KTH, so we cannot customize the content.

 To complete the project assignment, students are free to use their imagination and any tools available on the Internet.
 In the provided material, participants are introduced to specific network and vulnerability scanning tools, exploit platforms, remote control utilities, password cracking tools, and so on.
 Nonetheless, participants are eventually free to choose methods and tools of their own.

 At the start of the course, hackers (students) obtain VPN credentials to connect to the virtual company's office LAN, protected by a firewall.
-The objective of the mission is to compromise the system as fully as possible.
-In order to prove that they were able to hack hosts, participants need to collect flags, which take the form of hexadecimal strings.
-Collecting the flags proves that the participants have managed to hack a host.
+The objective of the mission is to compromise the network as fully as possible.
+In order to prove that they were able to hack hosts, participants need to collect and submit specific information - so called flags - which take the form of hexadecimal strings.
+To pass the course, all flags need to be collected.

 While the choice of attack platform and tools remains the participants decision, Kali Linux is suggested as a penetration testing platform.